 I had written about the Jetlines situation not so long ago when I talked about their new slogan announcement, in case you want to learn more.

-But just know that in all likelihood, there will not be a 3rd ULCC in Canada.
+But just know that in all likelihood, Jetlines will not be the 3rd ULCC in Canada.

 I’d really love to be wrong though; more competition is always a good thing for consumers.
 Especially us Canadian air travelers, as we already have to deal with some of the most expensive airfares in the world (and Air Canada buying Air Transat is a big step in the wrong direction).

 Look, we love Ultra Low-Cost Carriers: they’re literally the best thing to ever happen to the airline industry, at least for those who want to travel for less.
 I’ve taken dozens of flights that cost me under $50, on multiple continents and with 15 different ULCCs.

 They’re amazing.
 We would’ve been glad to get another one in Canada, but it has just seemed so suspicious for a long while.

 Not to mention, we already have two ULCCs (Swoop and Flair), that are well-established now, despite Jetlines’ strange obsession with calling itself the “first true ULCC” in Canada, even to this day.
 The US, with 10 times our population, only has 3 ULCCs so it’s hard to see how 3 could have survived in Canada.